Becker Muscular Dystrophy (BMD) in Children

 - BMD causes weakness of skeletal muscles, breathing muscles, and the heart muscle.
 Over time, the muscles may become too tight and pull together painfully.

-- A child is more at risk for BMD if he or she has a family member with the disease.
+- Children are more at risk for BMD if they have a family member with the disease.
 Girls are rarely affected.

 - Your healthcare provider may advise genetic counseling.
 You can discuss with a counselor the risk of BMD in a future pregnancy.